-Miriam joined the Tŷ Newydd team in June 2016 as our Marketing and Programming Officer after relocating from Aberystwyth and Builth Wells.
-Now back on home turf, Miriam is responsible for marketing the centre as well as helping to organise the programme of courses and events at Tŷ Newydd.
-She likes nothing better than receiving blogs from past participants about their stay at Tŷ Newydd (be sure to send one over).
-In her spare time she’s a keen supporter of Wales’ National Football team, following Chris Coleman’s men to all four corners, often performs and competes with her choir and brass band as well as being an active member of the local Young Farmers Club.
+Miriam joined the Tŷ Newydd team in June 2016 as our Marketing and Programming Officer after relocating from Aberystwyth.
+Now back on home turf, Miriam is responsible for marketing the centre as well as helping to organise the programme of courses and events here at Tŷ Newydd.
+She likes nothing better than receiving blog posts from past participants (be sure to send one over).
+In her spare time she’s a keen supporter of Wales’ National Football team, following the team to all four corners, often performs and competes with a local choir as well as being an active member of the local Young Farmers Club.

 Tŷ Newydd Catering and Hospitality Coordinator: Anthony Cannon